score-spec/docs/content/en/docs/Tasks/routes-as-resources.md

 ## Routes example

 A microservice Workload needs to generate a self-reference in an e-mail that is automatically sends to a user.
 To build such reference, the service needs to know a full domain, subdomain name, and prefix.
-Then the service would append a dynamically-generated part of the URL that has a unique request IDs to identify the user.
+Then the service would append a dynamically generated part of the URL that has a unique request IDs to identify the user.

 Network configurations may differ depending on the environment setup.